Resources

 Assessing Your Practice's Needs and Capabilities

 To prepare for physician dispensing, it is important to assess your practice's needs and capabilities.
 This involves conducting a practice assessment to determine if physician dispensing is a viable option for your practice.
 Consider factors such as patient population, common medications prescribed, billing, and potential benefits for your patients.
+Additionally, assess your practice's capabilities in terms of staffing and resources.
+Determine if you have the necessary personnel to handle the dispensing process, or if additional staff will be required.

 Identifying the Necessary Equipment and Resources

 As part of preparing your practice for dispensing medication, it is crucial to identify the necessary equipment and resources.
 This includes determining the type of equipment needed for dispensing medications, as well as establishing relationships with medication suppliers.
+Depending on your dispensing software you choose, you may need equipment such as labeling machines, and inventory management software.
+These tools will help streamline the dispensing process and ensure accurate medication distribution.

 You will also need to consider the medication suppliers you will work with.
 Research reputable suppliers who can provide the medications you need for your dispensing program.
 Depending on your preferences, you may choose to dispense medications from bulk bottles or opt for prepackaged medications from licensed repackers.